Linux Dev. Environment#

 you have commit your changes.

-is required for make gen-artifacts
+The make clobber is required for make gen-artifacts, as it will

 otherwise include side-effects from previous builds.